shearn89/shearn89.github.com/_posts/2011-05-18-exams-are-almost-done.md

 [So nearly there](http://howlonguntil.com/may/21/2011/04:30pm), I can taste it...

-So, 2 exmas left.
-Literally can't wait for the week after: I plan to get nice and drunk, and generally just chill out.
+So, 2 exams left.
+Literally can't wait for the week after: I plan to celebrate, and then generally just chill out.
 It's even more awesome that there's a huge number of awesome events on after exams:

 1. Big Cheese/Hospitality
 1. Crookers